 Here is a sampling of its benefits.

-The bitter tasting roots are used in decoctions or tinctures to slowly and gently detoxify the liver over a few months.
+The bitter tasting roots are boiled to make decoctions (strong tea) or used in tinctures to slowly and gently detoxify the liver over a few months.
 The roots stimulate digestion and help regulate female hormone production.
-Don't be put off by the mildly bitter taste.
+The taste is mildly bitter.
 I drink mine straight and don't mind it.
-It's worth the health benefits.
+It is worth the health benefits.

-My mom told me that when she was growing up, nutrient-rich young leaves were cooked or steamed and enjoyed with olive oil and garlic.
+Dandelion leaves are rich in vitamins and minerals.
+My mom told me that when she was growing up, they would steam the young leaves steamed or saute them with olive oil and garlic.

-Add a few raw baby leaves to salads.
-Splash on vinegar to 'cook' your greens and release nutrients.
+Add a few raw tender baby leaves to salads.
+Splash on vinegar to 'cook' your greens.
+Adding vinegar and/or cooking greens releases the nutrients.

-Dandelion leaves rival a top diuretic drug for effectiveness without the harmful side effect of robbing the body of potassium.
+Dandelion leaves are just as effective as a top diuretic drug without the harmful side effect of robbing the body of potassium.
 They stimulate the kidneys to release toxins and help relieve PMS breast tenderness.

 Stem juice helps clear pimples and warts.